DACSTOKEN(1) DACS Tools and Utilities DACSTOKEN(1)

 -ignore-key-length

 Do not enforce the minimum key length requirement (in bytes, applied to the decoded keyval string argument specified by -key).
+This flag also relaxes base32 padding requirements; some authenticators omit padding when encoding secret keys.

 -inkeys item_type